 To look like a team we have to dress like a team.
 What the kids and coaches wear at meets is very important.
-We expect all of our swimmers to wear Wave gear- T-shirts, caps, sweats, etc.
+At meets all of our swimmers must wear Wave team T-shirts, caps, and suits.

 Partner or group activities take place on a daily basis, be it partner feedback, small group competitions, partner relays, etc.

 Swim meets are the reason we conduct practices.
 Wave Aquatics is a competitive swim team, but we want to promote healthy competition where athletes walk away from each meet having learned something and had time to bond with their teammates out of the water.
 Wave also hosts several meets during the year, and we need family support to make sure those are run the right way.

 Group Qualifying Standards are based primarily on meet results: in order for swimmers to advance within the group structure, they need to perform at a high enough level in the meets.